top of page

 Order the Site Plan First — Not After Design Starts

 One of the most common (and expensive) mistakes is ordering a site plan after design has already commenced.
+When that happens:

 • Designs usually need to be reworked.